agiletkiewicz/rails-goal-tracker/README.md

 ### Get Started

-Visit https://book-club-sinatra-app.herokuapp.com/ to view and use the app.

-Or install:
+Install:
 * fork this repository
 * git clone to your local directory
-* cd book-club-sinatra-app
+* cd GoalTracker
 * run bundle install
 * run rake db:migrate
-* run shotgun and open in your favorite browser
+* run rails s and open in your favorite browser

 ## Contributors Guide 👋

-Bug reports and pull requests are welcome on GitHub at https://github.com/agiletkiewicz/book-club-sinatra-app.
+Bug reports and pull requests are welcome on GitHub at https://github.com/agiletkiewicz/goal-tracker.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ### Code of Conduct

-Everyone interacting in the Sinatra Book Club App's codebases, issue trackers, chat rooms and mailing lists is expected to follow the code of conduct.
+Everyone interacting in the Rails Goal Tracker's codebases, issue trackers, chat rooms and mailing lists is expected to follow the code of conduct.

 ### License